Internet censorship in Thailand

-Most Internet censorship in Thailand prior to the September 2006 military coup d'état was focused on blocking pornographic websites.
+Most internet censorship in Thailand prior to the September 2006 military coup d'état was focused on blocking pornographic websites.
 The years following the 2006 coup have seen a constant stream of sometimes violent protests, regional unrest, emergency decrees, a new cybercrimes law, and an updated Internal Security Act.
-Year by year Internet censorship has grown, with its focus shifting to lèse majesté, national security, and political issues.
+Year by year, internet censorship has grown, with its focus shifting to lèse majesté, national security, and political issues.
 By 2010, estimates put the number of websites blocked at over 110,000.
 In December 2011, a dedicated government operation, the Cyber Security Operation Center, was opened.
-Between its opening and March 2014, the Center told ISPs to block 22,599 URLs.
+Between its opening and March 2014, the Center told Internet service providers (ISPs) to block 22,599 URLs.

-The subsequent 2014 Thai coup d'état has led to further restrictions on Internet content in the country, using the powers of the coup's National Council for Peace and Order.
+The subsequent 2014 Thai coup d'état led to further restrictions on internet content in the country, using the powers of the coup's National Council for Peace and Order.

-The national constitution provides for freedom of expression and press "as regulated by law"; but, the government imposes overwhelming limitations on these rights.
-Internet filtering in Thailand was classified as selective in the social, political, and Internet tools areas, and no evidence of filtering was found in the conflict/security area by the OpenNet Initiative in November 2011.
+The national constitution provides for freedom of expression and press "as regulated by law", but the government imposes overwhelming limitations on these rights.
+Internet filtering in Thailand was classified as selective in the social, political, and internet tools areas, and no evidence of filtering was found in the conflict/security area by the OpenNet Initiative in November 2011.
 Thailand is on Reporters Without Borders list of countries under surveillance in 2011.

 In 2013, Freedom House, one year prior to the 2014 coup d'état, awarded Thailand a 'partly free' rating for internet freedom.
-In 2014, it awarded Thailand an overall score of 62 ("not free") (0=best, 100=worst), citing substantial political censorship and the arrests of bloggers and other online users, ranking it 52 of 65 countries.
-As of 2019, Thailand remained 'not free', with an overall score of 35, the fourth worst in the Asia-Pacific region, after China, Vietnam, and Pakistan.
+In 2014, it awarded Thailand an overall score of 62 ("not free") (0=best, 100=worst), citing substantial political censorship and the arrests of bloggers and other internet users, ranking it 52 out of 65 countries.
+As of 2019, Thailand remained "not free," with an overall score of 35, the fourth worst in the Asia-Pacific region, after China, Vietnam, and Pakistan.

 History

 Internet censorship is conducted by the Royal Thai Police, the Communications Authority of Thailand, and the Ministry of Information and Communication Technology (MICT).

-Prior to the September 2006 military coup d'état, 34,411 web sites were blocked by all three government agencies.
+Prior to the September 2006 military coup d'état, 34,411 websites were blocked by all three government agencies.
 The cited reasons were as follows: